haolam05/MiniSlack/README.md

 ### Create a new membership by workspace id

 Create a new membership for a workspace.
-Only workspace's owner can invite others.

-* Require Authentication: true
+* Require Authentication: True
-* Require Authorization: true
+* Require Authorization: True.
+(Only workspace's owner can invite others to a workspace)
 * Request
   * Method: POST
   * URL: /api/workspaces/:workspaceId/memberships